 Authorities are always monitoring the safety of vaccines after deployment.

-- BioNTech-Pfizer’s and Moderna’s vaccines are not suitable for persons with polyethylene glycol (PEG) allergy.
+- The BioNTech-Pfizer and Moderna vaccines are not suitable for persons with polyethylene glycol allergy (PEG).

 If you have a history of cerebral venous thrombosis (sinus thrombosis), heparin-induced or associated thrombocytopenia (HIT), thrombosis with thrombocytopenia syndrome (TTS) or capillary leak syndrome, the AstraZeneca or Janssen vaccine is not suitable for you.
 You will receive another vaccine.
 In this case, make an appointment by phone.
 A history of cerebral infarction, cerebral hemorrhage or subarachnoid hemorrhage does not prevent the administration of the vaccine.
 A previous pulmonary embolism or deep vein thrombosis, for example, in the lower extremities is also not an obstacle to administering the vaccine.

 Finnish Institute for Health and Welfare (THL) recommends that all pregnant people take the vaccine.
 Pregnant people belong to risk group 2 in the vaccination order.
 You can take the COVID-19 vaccine at any stage of your pregnancy.
 Taking the COVID-19 vaccine during pregnancy is especially important if you have other risk factors.
 Further information on the THL website.